openssl/openssl/doc/designs/lms.md

 ------------------

 See [FIPS 140-3 IG] "10.3.A Cryptographic Algorithm Self-Test Requirements" If the module implements signature verification for HSS, it shall have a CAST for it.

 Testing
 -------

-As well as using the test vectors supplied in [1], additional interop tests should be performed by generating data using other toolkits (such as Ciso or Bouncy Castle).
+As well as using the test vectors supplied in [1] and [6], additional interop tests should be performed by generating data using other toolkits (such as Ciso or Bouncy Castle).
 Signature data will also be corrupted to perform negative tests, which are